 - Bonus points offer not available with switches, upgrades, customers accessing employee benefits or packages.

 - Offer ends: 28th February 2017

-With 100,000 Membership Rewards points available on sign up, the American Express Platinum Charge is a great card for those that want lots of additional benefits.
+With 100,000 Membership Rewards points bonus available on sign up, the American Express Platinum Charge is a great card for those who want to earn Membership Rewards points on everyday spend with lots of additional benefits.
 Read the Point Hacks guide for the full rundown.